bottlepy/bottle/docs/tutorial.rst

     run(app, host='localhost', port=8080)

-The object-oriented approach is further described in the :ref:`default-app` section.
+The object-oriented approach is further described in the:ref:`default-app` section.
 Just keep in mind that you have a choice.